 Many people get confused by this.
 If both spouses work and choose “married” (which seems intuitive), they will benefit from the broader married tax brackets twice.
 I’ve never once successfully explained this to a client, so just take my word on it.
 Check either “single” or “married, but withhold at the higher single rate…” if you both work.”

-We’re experts on male-wedding-planning (yes, it hurts to look in the mirror and say that); we’re not experts on the tax code.
+We’re experts on wedding-planning, not the tax code.
 These are the basics.
-But before you actually file, hit up your geek-accountant-friend or, at the very least, use the aforementioned TurboTax.
+But before you actually file, hit up your geek-accountant-friend or, at the very least, use TurboTax.

 Ready for even more wacky, exciting, legal paperwork?
 Click here for wills, health care and more.